bgaber/infra-container-imagebuilder/README.md

 How to start Drone
 ---
-On SPLAWSSREDKR01 perform the following from CLI:
+On your Drone server perform the following from CLI:

 1. First determine if Drone or Drone Runner are running